How do you differentiate a law firm?

 - They were just kicking the tires

-The six are both independent and interdependent.
-One method of managing the entirety of these challenges is to consider a model called “Win−Deliver−Capture”.
-It is a very simple concept:
+These six challenges are independent and interdependent.
+One method of managing their entirety is to consider a model called “Win−Deliver−Capture”.
+It is very simple:

-- Firms win work based on their track record of results and insights into the client business, how they differentiate, and the strength of the brand, along with their specific expertise and experience
+- Firms win work based on their track record of results and insights into the client business

-- If all goes well, firms deliver a fantastic experience and have a positive impact on the client’s business
+- Firms deliver a fantastic experience and have a positive impact on the client’s business

-Of course, there are many more than just six challenges when it comes to branding and marketing professional services.
-And no one model will be relevant to all.
+There are many more than just six challenges when it comes to branding and marketing professional services.
 Branding and marketing are practices, not sciences, and demand patience, commitment and ongoing investment.
-Firms and the marketers that understand this tend to do well because they:
+Firms that understand this do well because they:

 - Ensure both the quality of the relationship and the quality of the solution with consistent delivery

-- Recognize and respond to both the emotional and rational aspects of the client decision-making process
+- Recognize and respond to emotional and rational aspects of client decision-making

 - Experiment with marketing but do so with clear constancy of purpose

-- Package and promote their intellectual capital as a tangible offer and prime differentiator
+- Package and promote intellectual capital as a tangible, prime differentiator

 - Commit to business development as a core process, not a cycle, and strive to be excellent at it